Motorcycle practical test: Licence Categories

 Available to those over 16 years of age, successful completion of the AM test allows the licence holder to ride a moped of no more than 50cc in engine size, capable of producing no more than 4kw in power and restricted to a speed of 30 mph (50 km/h).
 All licence holders of this class must display red and white 'L' (Learner) plates on the front and rear of their moped.
 Licence holders in Wales can also display 'D' plates if they prefer.
-The 'D' standing for 'Dysgwyr', that being the Welsh worded equivalent to "Learner" in English.
+The 'D' stands for 'Dysgwyr', the Welsh word for "Learner" in English.